Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

-Recently in March 2021, Intel Vs. VLSI made the news when the Texas court asked Intel to pay $2.18 billion to VLSI for infringing two of their patents.
-The amount was the second highest patent damages award in US History.
+In March 2021, Intel vs. VLSI made the news when a Texas court ordered Intel to pay $2.18 billion to VLSI for infringing two of its patents.
+The amount was the second-highest patent damages award in US History.

-In the history of initial patent damages awarded in the US, there were few cases – including the one above – that crossed the one billion dollar mark.
-Yes, a billion+ dollar in initial patent infringement awards.
+In the history of initial patent damages awarded in the US, few cases—including the one above—crossed the one billion dollar mark.
+Yes, a billion+ dollars in initial patent infringement awards.

 You are curious to know more?
 I got you covered.

-I’ve compiled a list of all the famous patent infringement cases where the initial damages awarded crossed the one billion dollar mark, since 1991.
-Some among these were settled while pending appeal – CMU vs Marvell, some are still under appeal, and some got remanded or reduced – Alcatel Lucent vs Microsoft, for example.
+I’ve compiled a list of all the famous patent infringement cases in which the initial damages awarded have crossed the one billion dollar mark since 1991.
+Some were settled while pending appeal—CMU vs. Marvell—some are still under appeal, and some got remanded or reduced—Alcatel Lucent vs. Microsoft, for example.

-Let’s now have a look at why judges awarded big initial patent damages first and how later a defendant decreased the amount.
+Let’s now examine why judges awarded large initial patent damages and how a defendant later decreased the amount.

 1. Idenix vs Gilead Sciences Inc (2016) – $2.54B

-Idenix vs Gilead is an iconic case which is full of lessons for a plaintiff as a damage seeker as well as a defendant for he can learn what mistakes to be avoided in such trials.
+Idenix vs. Gilead is an iconic case that is full of lessons for a plaintiff, a damage seeker, and a defendant.
+The plaintiff can learn what mistakes to avoid in such trials.

 Andrew Carter of Ocean Tomo testified on behalf of Idenix.
-Using Carter’s analysis Idenix’s attorney in the opening statement explaining why they are seeking $2.54 billion as damage which was 10% royalty and not lost profit.
+Using Carter’s analysis, Idenix’s attorney in the opening statement explained why they are seeking $2.54 billion in damages, which was a 10% royalty and not lost profit.
 Gilead’s damage expert countered it in the $73 million to $380 million range.

-The jury awarded Idenix, after a week and a half trial, what they sought for 10% of royalty, for its infringed patent on Hepatitis C. Barry J. Herman of Womble Carlyle Sandridge & Rice LLP reviewed trial transcripts and came up with interesting lessons on how parties can approach a damages case.
+The jury awarded Idenix, after a week and a half trial, what they sought, 10% of royalties, for its infringed patent on Hepatitis C. Barry J. Herman of Womble Carlyle Sandridge & Rice LLP reviewed trial transcripts and came up with interesting lessons on how parties can approach a damages case.
 His analysis can be read here.

 2. Intel vs VLSI Technology (2021) – $2.18 Billion

-The amount makes it the second-largest patent damage award in the US and it’s the third time in the US when a court told a defendant to pay the damages over $2 Billion.
-The jury recognized $1.5 Billion damages for one patent and $675 Million for another.
+The amount makes it the second-largest patent damage award in the US and the third time a court has ordered a defendant to pay damages over $2 billion in the US.
+The jury recognized $1.5 billion in damages for one patent and $675 million for another.

-One of the patents was originally issued in 2012 to Freescale Semiconductor Inc. and the other in 2010 to SigmaTel Inc. Freescale bought SigmaTel and was in turn bought by NXP in 2015.
+One of the patents was originally issued in 2012 to Freescale Semiconductor Inc., and the other in 2010 to SigmaTel Inc. Freescale bought SigmaTel, which was, in turn, bought by NXP in 2015.
 The two patents were transferred to VLSI in 2019.

-VLSI lawyer Morgan Chu of Irell & Manella said the patents cover inventions that increase the power and speed of processors that are a key element for competition.
+VLSI lawyer Morgan Chu of Irell & Manella said the patents cover inventions that increase the power and speed of processors, which is a key element in competition.

 3. Pfizer vs Teva Pharmaceuticals (TEVA) & Sun Pharma (2013) – $2.15B

-Pfizer vs Teva was another interesting case where generic drugmakers, for the first time, paid damages for marketing a generic copy of a drug patent of which has yet to expired.
+Pfizer vs Teva was another interesting case where generic drugmakers, for the first time, paid damages for marketing a generic copy of a drug patent that had yet to expire.
 This is also known as ‘at-risk launch.

 Pfizer awarded $2.15B of which Teva and Sun Pharma agreed to pay $1.6 billion and $550 million respectively.
 Takeda received 36% of the settlement as the patent was held by Nycomed, Takeda’s Subsidiary, and was licensed to Wyeth, owned by Pfizer.